Elections Act 2001

 The Elections Act 2001 (c.
 7) was an act of the Parliament of the United Kingdom.
-Because of the 2001 United Kingdom foot-and-mouth crisis the Act postponed the 2001 local government elections in England and Wales, from 3 May 2001 to 7 June 2001, and in Northern Ireland, from 16 May 2001 to 7 June 2001.
+Because of the 2001 United Kingdom foot-and-mouth crisis the act postponed the 2001 local government elections in England and Wales, from 3 May 2001 to 7 June 2001, and in Northern Ireland, from 16 May 2001 to 7 June 2001.
 In Northern Ireland, it also required polls to be taken together on the day.
 In England, Wales and Northern Ireland it also increased candidates expenses by 50%.

 It also defines the rules for taking both the parliamentary and local elections at the same time in Northern Ireland, amending Representation of the People Act 1985.

+Reception

+The Conservative Party criticised the legislation, describing it as an "insult to the parliamentary process".